Aasapgithub/CoSMIC/README.md

 ## Database Schema and ERD (Latest)

 Below is the current database schema for the CoSMIC application database (separate from OpenWebUI).
-This reflects the latest changes: `users.name` added, `services` enhanced (description, active), `llms` table added, and foreign keys/indexes ensured.
+This reflects the latest changes: `services` enhanced (description, active), `llms` table added, and foreign keys/indexes ensured.

 ```mermaid
 erDiagram